simonambridge/RTFAP2/banana/Banana_Setup.md

-#Visualizing Cassandra-Solr Data with Banana
+# Datastax Card Fraud Prevention Demo - Cassandra-Solr Data with Banana

 [Lucidworks Banana](https://github.com/lucidworks/banana) is a quick and easy way to visualize your Solr time series data.